 Magnitude of the estimated impact of the change in BCG policy

-We estimate that the change in vaccination policy was associated with preventing 385 (95%CI -105, 881) cases from 2005 until the end of the study period in the directly impacted populations after 5 years of follow up (Table 4).
+We estimate that the change in vaccination policy was associated with preventing 385 (95%CrI -105, 881) cases from 2005 until the end of the study period in the directly impacted populations after 5 years of follow up (Table 4).
 The majority of the cases prevented were in the non-UK born, with cases increasing slightly overall in the UK born.
 This was due to cases increasing in the UK born at school-age, and decreasing in UK born neonates, although both these estimates had large credible intervals.

 Table 4: Estimated number of cases prevented, from 2005 until 2015, for each vaccination programme in the study population relevant to that programme, using the best fitting model for each cohort.
+Data relate to England, 2000-2015